RosalindHook/group-7-cfg/group-7-api/README2.md

    - **Flask** - used to run the Flask web application in ‘app.py’
    - Other modules and files that need to be imported are listed at the top of each file - these do not require separate installation, as they include built-in Python modules, project-specific files or modules that are automatically imported as part of the code.
 4. Configure the database connection
-   - In the ‘config.py’ file, replace the ‘X’ placeholder information with your own MySQL Workbench database connection details - this ensure that the application can connect to your specific database.
+   - In the ‘config.py’ file, replace the ‘X’ placeholder information with your own MySQL Workbench database connection details *(see configuration section for more info).*
 5. Database setup
    - Open ‘bookshop.sql’ using MySQL workbench.
    - Use the SQL script to create the database named ‘seventhHeaven’ and the necessary tables - this step is essential to store and retrieve bookshop data effectively.